logicent/logicent_ims/README.md

 **Overview**

-A free and open-source point-of-sale (POS) system for retail and wholesale businesses with support for multiple branches, stockkeeping locations, POS profiles and price lists.
+A free and open-source accounting and production system for businesses and non-profits with support for multiple users and varied integrations.

 **Installation**